Ray-RuiPan/Ray-RuiPan.github.io/index.md

 ## About Me

-I am an undergrad student at Xidian University, interested in efficient AI accelerator / system / algorithm / application.
+I am an undergrad student at Xidian University,<br> interested in efficient AI accelerator / system / algorithm / application.

 <!--